 Garden Tips January 2015

 I have found a sport that can be played just outside the garden gate.
 It is a sport for young and old and a sport where women are as good as men.
 It is not very expensive is easily learned, is simple yet is as complex as chess.
-Petanque is a French (originally Roman) game of boules (like bowling) played on the terrain (the land).
+Petanque is a French (originally Roman) game of boules (like bowling) played on the terrain (the land), that can be prepared in your garden using Plug aerators for this.
 Unlike lawn bowling and bocce ball, it is not played on turf nor does it require a measured and maintained court.
 Petanque can be played literally on a path or a piece or nearly bare ground anywhere.
 Using hollow steel balls ordered by size and weight to fit the player and a small yellow, green , blue or black target ball (called the couchenet or Jack) the goal is to toss or shoot the boule toward and as near as possible to the target ball or knock your opponents balls away from the couchenet.
 Simple, until you try it, this is a wonderful spring / summer sport played all over Europe and Southeast Asia and now America.
 One of my first games was against a retired gardener in Golden Gate Park and the women playing as our team mates were more skilled than we were.
 Between games they brought out wine and biscotti and spoke French, Italian, German and English in an excited fun enthusiasm I haven’t experienced in a sport since childhood.
 I recommend Petanque for all as a true gardeners game.

 This months tips are about cleanup, pruning, planting and mulch.
 I even have a catalog with an amazing selection of organic seeds, tools and books to order.
 Here are the tips.